edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 ![Demo unsubscribe](./demo.png)

-We usually think that memory leaks are hidden and imperceptible.
-It's completely wrong, in the real world the application becomes quickly unusable before it crashes.
-This problem directly affects final users and results in a poor experience.
+People usually think that memory leaks are hidden and imperceptible.
+By the way it's wrong.
+In real world applications this cause weird behaviors, before it entirely crashes.

 ![Beer leak](./beer.gif)

+At the end it affects and degrades the whole user's experience , that's why managing Subscription is quite critical.

 ## Concretely in Angular

-There are many ways to manage Subscriptions in Angular.
-The following example uses a `BookService` which exposes a long-lived Observable `availableBooks$` that emits available books in real time.
+In Angular Subscriptions live close to the component lifecycle.
+In the following example the `BookService` exposes a long-lived Observable `availableBooks$` that emits available books in real time.

 Next to this imagine we want to display this list and automatically update the view whenever the Observable emits a change in the books list.